Home | News | Client Stories

 The new figures are available on the Health and Safety Executive website.

 If you or a member of your family has been affected by mesothelioma, or any other asbestos related disease, you may be entitled to claim compensation.
-Our specialist lawyers can offer cost free, sympathetic advice and assistance.
+Our specialist personal injury lawyers can offer cost free, sympathetic advice and assistance.

 Contact The Legal Line on 0800 0328511, or by completing an online claim enquiry form.